Danger! Poor Data Quality and How CRM Admins Can Save the Day

 Optimise System Design and Inputs

-Streamline forms with mandatory fields, implement validation checks and surface capabilities like duplicate finding on entry.
+Streamline forms with mandatory fields, implement validation checks, and surface capabilities like duplicate finding on entry.

 Only Import Cleansed Data